jax-ml/jax/docs/notebooks/Custom_derivative_rules_for_Python_code.md

 +++ {"id": "IC7tEcr1-Fc5"}

-### Implicit function differentiation of iterative implementations
+### Example: Implicit function differentiation of iterative implementations

 This example gets pretty deep in the mathematical weeds!

 +++ {"id": "szAt97t80hew"}

-Another application for `jax.custom_vjp` is reverse-mode differentiation of functions that are JAX-transformable (by `jit`, `vmap`, ...) but not efficiently JAX-differentiable for some reason, perhaps because they involve `lax.while_loop`.
+Another application for `jax.custom_vjp` is reverse-mode differentiation of functions that are JAX-transformable (by `jit`, `vmap`, ...) but not efficiently JAX-differentiable for some reason, perhaps because they involve [`lax.while_loop`](https://docs.jax.dev/en/latest/_autosummary/jax.lax.while_loop.html).
 (It's not possible to produce an XLA HLO program that efficiently computes the reverse-mode derivative of an XLA HLO While loop because that would require a program with unbounded memory use, which isn't possible to express in XLA HLO, at least without side-effecting interactions through infeed/outfeed.)

 For example, consider this `fixed_point` routine which computes a fixed point by iteratively applying a function in a `while_loop`: